JohnMellaley/unicorn_attractor/README.md

    - **Login** Brings user Login Page
    - **Register** Brings user to Register page
    - **Statistics** Brings user to Statistics page
-   - **Reset Passord** Brings user to reset password page page
+   - **Reset Password** Brings user to reset password page
-   - **Email Reset Passord** Brings user to  password reset page
+   - **Email Reset Password** Brings user to password reset page
    - **Logout** Logs out user and bring to home page
    - **Profile** Brings user to their profile page
    - **Bugs** Bring user to bugs page
    - **Features** Bring user to Features page
    - **Comments** Bring user to add comment page (Both Bugs and Features)
-   - **Views** Bring user to View page(Both Bugs and Features)
+   - **Views** Bring user to View page (Both Bugs and Features)
    - **Cart** Bring user to Cart Page
    - **Social Media** All link to home pages of site

-- Register Modal
+- Register Page
     - If password not the same, error message display.
-    - If User name already in Database then error message is displayed
+    - If Username already in Database then error message is displayed
     - if no e-mail provided then an error message is displayed
     - If everything okay user moved home page.

 - Login form
-    - if Password or user name incorrect, error message displayed
+    - if Password or username incorrect, error message displayed
-    - Can login with user name or email
+    - Can login with username or email
     - If everything okay then page directed to home page

 - Reset Password
-  - Reset password functionality works once correct e-amil is provided
+  - Reset password functionality works once correct e-mail is provided

 - Profile page
-  - name email are displayed at the top of the page
+  - name email is displayed at the top of the page
-  - All Bugs and features created by the the user’s are display here and order from most likes down.
+  - All Bugs and features created by the user’s are display here in order from most likes down.
   - Can access view page for Feature and Bug

 - Bugs page.
   - All Bugs displayed here correctly in order from most liked down
-  - Can acces Bugview page here
+  - Can access Bug view page here

 - Bug view page
   - All Bugs displayed here correctly in order from most liked down
   - Add comment link works
-  - Add comment will display error messgage if no Title or Content is left blank
+  - Add comment will display error message if Title or Content is left blank
   - Comment will be added if everything is okay
   - Upvote button works okay.
-Upvotes will ne increaed by one if everything is okay
+Upvotes will be increased by one if everything is okay
   - Upvote will display error if you created this bug or already voted for this bug

 - Add Bug Page.
   - Once Name description are added but will be added
   - Error displayed if no name or descripton

-- Features Pagw
+- Features Page
   - All Featuress displayed here correctly in order from most liked down.
   - Add comment link works
-  - Add comment will display error messgage if no Title or Content is left blank
+  - Add comment will display error message if no Title or Content is left blank
   - Comment will be added if everything is okay
   - Add button will add votes to shopping cart
   - Quantity must be filled in or will get an error

 - Add Feature Page.
-  - Once Name description are added but will be added
+  - Once Name description is added but will be added
-  - Error displayed if no name or descripton
+  - Error displayed if no name or description

 - Cart
-  - Cart icon brings you to checkout page
+  - Cart icon brings user to checkout page
   - Features in shopping cart are displayed okay
   - Amend button amends shopping cart to change specified
   - Amend value Must be an integer value
-  - Total updates when quntity of upvotes is adjusted
+  - Total updates when quantity of upvotes is adjusted
-  - Checkout Button brings you to payment page
+  - Checkout Button brings user to payment page

 - Payment Page
-  - for each selected feature for purchase selected each Feature has its detials and quantity displayed correctly for each selcted
+  - Each selected feature for purchase has its details and quantity displayed correctly.
   - total purchase price displayed
   - payment form displayed correctly
   - Error message is displayed if required field is not entered
   - Validation done on phone number is provided, expected correct format
   - Invalid card will be declined
-  - Expiry date error will diplay if month and year ealier then this month and this year
+  - Expiry date error will display if month and year are earlier then this month and this year
   - Error message displayed if not correct payment information.
-  - if details okay redirected to features page with message confirming payment and the upvotes indicator increased based not the number of vote purchased
+  - if details okay then page is redirected to features page with message confirming payment and the upvotes indicator increased based no the number of votes purchased

 - Statistics
       - All charts display as expected